A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Method

-Mamba~\cite{gu2024mamba}, as one of the most advanced SSMs, builds on the discrete-time formulation in Eq.~\ref{eq:eq3} and introduces input-dependent selective scanning together with a highly parallel implementation.
-This design enables Mamba to memorize ultra-long sequences and to extract global features with linear complexity in sequence length, significantly improving both modeling capability and computational efficiency.
-In this work, we build our visual state space design on such modern SSM formulations and adapt them to two-dimensional image features.
+Recent selective SSMs further improve the practicality of this formulation in deep neural networks.
+In particular, Mamba~\cite{gu2024mamba} introduces input-dependent selective scanning together with an efficient parallel implementation based on the discrete-time formulation in Eq.~\ref{eq:eq3}.
+This design provides effective long-range sequence modeling with linear complexity in the sequence length.
+In this work, we build our visual state space design on this family of modern selective SSMs and adapt it to two-dimensional image features.